groupeminaste/CraftSearch/README.md

 4. Set your Spigot version in the Build Path
 5. Compile the program and save the jar file
 6. Enjoy!

+## How to install
+1. Move the jar file in /plugins/ folder of your minecraft server
+2. Start your minecraft server